Skip to main content

 • Peanuts (unsalted, shelled): technically legumes, well tolerated

-• Hazelnuts (shelled): rarely as a snack
+• Hazelnuts (shelled): only rarely, as a snack

 Not recommended:

-• Pistachios: usually salted, hard to digest
+• Pistachios: usually salted and hard to digest

-How to Feed Nuts
+How to feed nuts

-Nuts are extremely calorie-dense: cashews provide approx. 553 kcal per 100 g (44 g fat), peanuts approx. 567 kcal (49 g fat), macadamia approx. 718 kcal (76 g fat).
-The high fat content is the main problem for dogs.
+Nuts are extremely calorie-dense: cashews provide about 553 kcal per 100 g (44 g fat), peanuts about 567 kcal (49 g fat), and macadamia nuts about 718 kcal (76 g fat).
+The high fat content is the main problem for a dog's stomach.

-Guidelines for safe nuts (cashews, peanuts, hazelnuts):
+Guidelines for the nuts that are allowed (cashews, peanuts, hazelnuts):

 • Small dog (up to 10 kg): max.
 1 to 2 pieces per day